prof-rossetti/internet-technologies/notes/javascript/README.md

 # JavaScript Language Overview

 This document contains a highlight of common JavaScript language considerations.
-For an in-depth documentation, reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference and https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements.
+For an in-depth documentation.

 ## References